 By George J. Kimmerle, Jack Cahill and Mark Robertson

 Kimmerle Group (“KG”) and Kimmerle Newman Architects (“KNA”) take to heart the current COVID-19 crisis with an eye towards a successful outcome.
 We’ve never seen anything like this, and yet measured decision-making and good leadership are more important than ever.
-KG and our associated partners are offering advice and resources to medical organizations during this unprecedented and quickly changing event.
+Moreover, with more and more businesses being forced to close, it is no secret that the ongoing pandemic is having a significant impact on the economy.
+That being said, with new government loans and grants designed to support businesses in times of financial hardship starting to appear on a regular basis, companies are cautiously optimistic that recovery is possible.
+You can take a look at the global effects of the pandemic by tuning into the news, reading business blogs, and by talking to business owners in your area.
+That being said, KG and our associated partners are offering advice and resources to medical organizations during this unprecedented and quickly changing event.
 This team is engaged institutionally and with private health and real estate interests in addressing the full spectrum of care.
 Our focus includes primary, secondary, and tertiary levels of treatment during this crisis.
 By helping you rapidly plan and create the new medical facilities needed, we can help you do your part.
 To that end we provide our perspective on “five pillars” to sustaining operations and addressing this current crisis.
 A large focus on the entire spectrum of patient care for the general population is in order along with the important and immediate focus on the eradication of COVID-19.

 1 – Demand Spike